larntz/lemmy-directory/content/community/lemmy.world/futurology.md

 ## Description

 <blockquote class="description">
-Futurology, a community devoted to the field of Future(s) Studies and speculation about the development of humanity, technology, and civilization.
+Futurology, a community devoted to the field of Future(s) Studies and speculation about the development of humanity, technology, and civilization.<br><br>**Rules**<br><br>1.
+Be respectful and inclusive.<br>2.
+No harassment, hate speech, or trolling.<br>3.
+Engage in constructive discussions.<br>4.
+Share relevant content.<br>5.
+Follow guidelines and moderators' instructions.<br>6.
+Use appropriate language and tone.<br>7.
+Report violations.<br>8.
+Foster a continuous learning environment.
 </blockquote>